Tango: Styles

-The milonguero style is characterized by a very close embrace, small steps, and syncopated rhythmic footwork.
+The milonguero style is characterized by a close embrace, small steps, and syncopated rhythmic footwork.
 It is based on the petitero or caquero style of the crowded downtown clubs of the 1950s.

-In contrast, the tango that originated in the family clubs of the suburban neighborhoods (Villa Urquiza/Devoto/Avellaneda etc.) emphasizes long elegant steps, and complex figures.
-In this case the embrace may be allowed to open briefly, to permit execution of the complex footwork.
+In contrast, the tango that originated in the family clubs of the suburban neighborhoods (Villa Urquiza, Devoto, Avellaneda, etc.) emphasizes long elegant steps, and complex figures.
+In this case the embrace may be allowed to open briefly, to permit the execution of the complex footwork.

 The complex figures of this style became the basis for a theatrical performance style of tango seen in the touring stage shows.
 For stage purposes, the embrace is often open, and the complex footwork is augmented with gymnastic lifts, kicks, and drops.

-A newer style sometimes called tango nuevo or 'new tango' has been popularized in recent years by a younger generation of dancers.
-The embrace is often quite open and very elastic, permitting the leader to lead a large variety of very complex figures.
+A newer style sometimes called tango nuevo, or "new tango," has been popularized in recent years by a younger generation of dancers.
+The embrace is often quite open and elastic, permitting the leader to lead a large variety of complex figures.
 This style is often associated with those who enjoy dancing to jazz- and techno-tinged "alternative tango" music, in addition to traditional tango compositions.